-- 1. record the details of the allegations in Compass, and - 2. inform class teacher / principal or relevant staff.

-The principal / assistant principal / student wellbeing leader is responsible for investigating allegations of bullying in a timely and sensitive manner.
-To appropriately investigate an allegation of bullying, principal / assistant principal / student wellbeing leader may:

-- speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parent/carer(s) of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.
+- 1. record the details of the allegations in Compass and - 2. inform the relevant staff including the Wellbeing Leader, Assistant Principal and Principal.
+The Assistant Principal or Principal is responsible for investigating allegations of bullying in a timely and sensitive manner.
+To appropriately investigate an allegation of bullying, the Assistant Principal or Principal may: - speak to those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parent/carer(s) of the students involved - speak to the teachers of the students involved - o take detailed notes of all discussions for future reference - o obtain written statements from all or any of the above.

-All communications with the principal / assistant principal / student wellbeing leader in the course of investigating an allegation of bullying will be managed sensitively.
+All communications with the Assistant Principal or Principal in the course of investigating an allegation of bullying will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.